Lucas7796/Projeto-React/README.md

 ## How do I run the project on my PC?
 - You must have node intalled
-- Clone this repo and run 'npm start' in the 'front' folder.
-After that run 'node app.js' in the 'backend' folder.
+- Clone this repo and run 'npm install' and then 'npm start' in the 'front' folder.
+After that run 'npm install' and 'node app.js' in the 'backend' folder.
 - The app will be running on http://localhost:3005